chevere/xr-docs/developer/custom-inspectors.md

 }
 ```

-For code code above, `myQueries` defines an method inspector that will stream queries from your application.
+For code above, `myQueries` defines an method inspector that will stream queries from your application.
 To pass queries in this context you could use a static call, or create an object to collect that and make it visible to `MyXrInspector`.

 ### Notes on parameters